nenadpejic/examples/react-redux-toolkit-jest-rtl-msw-ts/README.md

-# react redux toolkit jest rtl msw ts
+# React redux toolkit jest rtl msw ts

-This is an example of testing a React app with Redux via @reduxjs/toolkit, using Jest with React Testing Library and Mock Service Worker and a custom render function.
+Example of testing a React app using Jest with React Testing Library and Mock Service Worker and a custom render function.

-Technologies:
+## Technologies

 - create-react-app
 - typescript
 - axios